 You have questions?
 I have answers...well...some answers at least!

-My dog cannot be off leash.
+My dog can't be off leash.
 Can you still get photos of him/her?

 Absolutely 100% YES!
 The vast majority of dogs I photograph cannot be off leash except in safe, fenced-in spaces.
-There are techniques we can employ to make sure the leash can be removed in post-processing.
-These involve:
+There are techniques we can employ (e.g. types of leashes, collars, etc.) to make sure the leash can be removed in post-processing.
+After you book your session, we'll discuss your dog's (or dogs') needs and make sure both you and your dog(s) are set up for success!

 My dog doesn't know sit/down/stay/stand on his head (ok, none of my dogs know that either) and/or my dog is an unruly puppy/monster.
 Will you be able to get photos of him/her?